Skip to main content

 Node Configuration

-Every node builder accepts an optional policies object:
+Every node builder accepts an optional policies object controlling memory, guardrails, checkpointing, and execution mode:

 gmiNode(